Mike Yastrzemski Player Props: Giants vs. Rockies

-After going 0-for-1 in his most recent game, Mike Yastrzemski and the San Francisco Giants take on the Colorado Rockies (who will start Connor Seabold) at 4:05 PM ET on Saturday.
+The San Francisco Giants, including Mike Yastrzemski and his .567 slugging percentage over his past 10 games, take on starting pitcher Kyle Freeland and the Colorado Rockies at Oracle Park, Sunday at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rockies.
+He had a hitless performance in his previous game (0-for-1) against the Rockies.

 Mike Yastrzemski Game Info & Props vs. the Rockies